dthomas601/fuzzing_tutorial/3_Exercises/Exercise_1/README.md

 After stopping AFL++, navigate to the ```afl_exif_testcases``` directory.
 Here you will find a directory structure that has been created by AFL++.
 What we will focus on is the crashes directory: $HOME/afl_exif_testcases --> default --> crashes.

-Here are all of the files that potentially causes crashes.
+Here are all of the files that potentially cause crashes.

 <details>